 We follow best practice and select BERT and logistic models using hyperparameter tuning.
-For BERT, we vary learning rate, batch size, number of training epochs, and weight decay (see Appendix Table A.1).9 Given BERT's computational demands, we implement a Bayesian sampling algorithm to identify optimal hyperparameters, running on an NVIDIA GH200 GPU.
+For BERT, we vary learning rate, batch size, number of training epochs, and weight decay.10 Given BERT's computational demands, we implement a Bayesian sampling algorithm to identify optimal hyperparameters, running on an NVIDIA GH200 GPU.
 Details of this procedure are provided in Appendix B.1.
-Specifically, we use a Bayesian Tree-structured Parzen Estimator (TPE) algorithm, which explores the hyperparameter space by learning from prior evaluations (Bergstra, Bardenet, Bengio and Kégl, 2011; Akiba, Sano, Yanase, Ohta and Koyama, 2019).10 For logistic regression, we apply a conventional grid-search procedure with k-fold cross-validation to select the regularization strength, as described in Appendix B.2.
+Specifically, we use a Bayesian Tree-structured Parzen Estimator (TPE) algorithm, which explores the hyperparameter space by learning from prior evaluations (Bergstra, Bardenet, Bengio and Kégl, 2011; Akiba, Sano, Yanase, Ohta and Koyama, 2019).11 For logistic regression, we apply a conventional grid-search procedure with k-fold cross-validation to select the regularization strength, as described in Appendix B.2.